neerajaqu/mycsrnews/INSTALL-ubuntu.md

 Domain Name Configuration
 -------------------------

 Use your DNS provider to point your domain name at the rackspace server.
-See [How to register a domain for your NewsCloud site](http://support.newscloud.com/kb/installing-newscloud/how-to-register-a-domain-for-your-newscloud-site) and [How to map your domain's DNS for Facebook Connect?](http://support.newscloud.com/kb/installing-newscloud/how-to-map-your-domains-dns-for-facebook-connect)
+Need help?
+Visit [How to register a domain for your NewsCloud site](http://support.newscloud.com/kb/installing-newscloud/how-to-register-a-domain-for-your-newscloud-site) and [How to map your domain's DNS for Facebook Connect](http://support.newscloud.com/kb/installing-newscloud/how-to-map-your-domains-dns-for-facebook-connect)

 Register a facebook application
 -------------------------------